sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 updated: 2022-05-16
 category: concepts-users-and-authentication
 ingress:
-  This article explains how users managed in Flex and what different levels of authorization can be granted.
+  This article explains how users are managed and how authentication and authorization works in Flex.
 published: true
 ---